google/zetasql/docs/aggregate_functions.md

 <!-- mdlint on -->

+`SUM` can be used with differential privacy.
+To learn more, see [Differentially private aggregate functions][dp-functions].

 Caveats:

 + If the aggregated group is empty or the argument is `NULL` for all rows in